SimonLeitl/FyF/documentation/UC/UCS-create farm shop.md

 # 1. Analyze Acceleration Behavior
 ## 1.1 Brief Description

-A user who wishes to register a farm shop can do so via the profile data setting function.
+An user who wishes to register a farm shop can do so via the profile data setting function.
 A new farm shop is created and the associated data such as opening hours, address or telephone number are saved via a form.

 ## 1.2 Screenshots

 # 2. Flow of Events
 ## 2.1 Basic Flow
+## 2.1.1 Activity Diagram
 ![alt text][ActivityDiagram]

 [ActivityDiagram]: https://github.com/linkna/FyF/blob/master/documentation/UC/activity%20Diagrams-create%20farm%20shop.jpg "Activity Diagram"

+## 2.1.2 Mock-Up

 ![alt text][MockUp1]